pagkly/Zed/Investopedia3/Genesis Block Definition.md

 Genesis Block Definition
 ## What Is Genesis Block?

-Genesis Block is the name of the first block of [Bitcoin](https://www.investopedia.com/terms/b/bitcoin.asp) ever mined—thus called "Genesis."
+Genesis Block is the name of the first block of [[Bitcoin]](https://www.investopedia.com/terms/b/bitcoin.asp) ever mined—thus called "Genesis."
 The Genesis Block forms the foundation of the entire Bitcoin trading system and is the prototype of all other blocks in the blockchain.
-In 2009, Bitcoin's named developer, [Satoshi Nakamoto](https://www.investopedia.com/terms/s/satoshi-nakamoto.asp), created the Genesis Block, which launched the process of Bitcoin trading that's in place today.
+In 2009, Bitcoin's named developer, [[Satoshi Nakamoto]](https://www.investopedia.com/terms/s/satoshi-nakamoto.asp), created the Genesis Block, which launched the process of Bitcoin trading that's in place today.

 Perhaps the true gift of the Genesis Block is its legacy of accountability, integrity, and transparency.